James Roy (writer)

 James Roy (born in Trundle, New South Wales, 1968) is an Australian writer.
 He writes primarily for young adults and children, and in addition to his native Australia, his books are published in the United States, the United Kingdom, Ireland, France, Germany and South Korea.

 Roy's parents were Seventh-day Adventist missionaries to Papua New Guinea and Fiji.
 Roy has often said that growing up in such an environment was key to his development as a writer.

 His first novel, Almost Wednesday, was published by University of Queensland Press in 1996, and since that time he has released more than 30 books, ranging from novels and short story collections to chapter books for older readers.

-Roy is a very hard working and popular visitor to schools and festivals throughout Australia, where he conducts author talks and creative writing workshops across a wide range of audiences.
+Roy is a visitor to schools and festivals throughout Australia, where he conducts author talks and creative writing workshops across a wide range of audiences.

 He lives in the Blue Mountains with his wife and two daughters.